ftl/sdrainer/README.md

 - add support for other SDR devices (HDSDR, SDRplay, RTL-SDR, IC-7610)
 - add support for other digital modes (PSK31, RTTY)

+## Sponsors

+I started this just to scratch the itch of learning how a CW skimmer might work.
+If you like what I'm doing here and want to support the further development, please consider becoming a [sponsor of this project](https://github.com/sponsors/ftl).

 ## License

 This software is published under the [MIT License](https://www.tldrlegal.com/l/mit).